cshapiro-1/dbt_bestpractices/training/README.md

 2. Read over the [AdventureWorks and DataVault 2.0 - How To Model Your Chosen Schema]() section of the documentation.
 Select a Schema that you are going to be modeling.

-   **Check-In** - Have a check in with your administrator.
-Discuss the schema you've chosen and how you plan on modeling it using Data Vault 2.0.
+   **Check-In - Discuss the schema you've chosen and how you plan on modeling it using Data Vault 2.0.**

 3. Connect your dbt Cloud to Snowflake.
 Follow the [Connecting To Snowflake](Connecting_To_Snowflake.md) instructions.